awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-statickeysettings.md

 ## Properties<a name="aws-properties-medialive-channel-statickeysettings-properties"></a>

 `KeyProviderServer`  <a name="cfn-medialive-channel-statickeysettings-keyproviderserver"></a>
-The URL of the license server used for protecting content\.
+The URL of the license server that is used for protecting content\.
 *Required*: No
 *Type*: [InputLocation](aws-properties-medialive-channel-inputlocation.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StaticKeyValue`  <a name="cfn-medialive-channel-statickeysettings-statickeyvalue"></a>
-Static key value as a 32 character hexadecimal string\.
+The static key value as a 32 character hexadecimal string\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)